 Your ill mental health should never be a reason for the breakup.
 Spending time will give both of you an opportunity to understand each other and create a sync, which will further help in strengthening the relationship.

 Most people hide their mental illness because they think others might perceive them as sick or mad.
 Well, to break the news, people with mental illness are not sick but are just another version of ‘normal’.

-If you’re the one with this thought than it’s time you disown it and feel proud of yourself.
-We understand that getting into a relationship will be tough task, but surely not impossible.
+If you’re the one with this thought then it’s time you disown it and feel proud of yourself.
+We understand that getting into a relationship will be a tough task, but surely not impossible.

 We should foremost make peace with the fact that there is nothing called a ‘perfect’ person.
 When you’re in love with someone or are getting into a relationship, you must accept the person for who they are, in their true self.